dartmouth-cs98/dartmouth-cs98.github.io/projects/milestones/hack-a-thing-1.md

 ## GitHub

-This is also a time to figure out how to use git flow.
+This is also a time to figure out how to use git flow - if you are working with someone else.
 On your final project you'll be required to use git flow with feature branch style [pull requests](https://yangsu.github.io/pull-request-tutorial/).

-You should make sure you have github set up with your [correct github email](https://help.github.com/articles/setting-your-email-in-git/) so that your commits are recognized as belonging to you.
+🚀 You should make sure you have github set up with your [correct github email](https://help.github.com/articles/setting-your-email-in-git/) so that your commits are recognized as belonging to you.
 Make sure you have at least 1 commit connected to your github email on this.

 ## To Turn In

 * github url to your repo for your attempt
 * readme.md file included in repo per above
-* at least 1 commit per person
+* at least 2 commits per person with [author recognized by github](https://help.github.com/articles/why-are-my-commits-linked-to-the-wrong-user/#commits-are-not-linked-to-any-user).